yazaabed/letters-track/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-* This component to learn more about react
-* I will add a unit tests for it ASAP